Cai Qian: Biography

 In 1802, Cai occupied Xiamen's cannon bases.
 In the battle of 1804 in Luermen, Taiwan, Cai defeated the Qing fleet from Wenzhou.
 Later, Li Changgeng, the governor of Zhejiang, led his fleet to suppress the rebellion and defeated Cai Qian in Dinghai.

 The following year in 1805, Cai Qian proclaimed himself "King of Zhenhai" (鎮海王 (镇海王)) and sailed his fleet into Fengshan (now Fengshan District, Kaohsiung) and surrounded it.
 In December 1807, Li Changgeng and Zhang Jiansheng, the Admiral of the Fujian Navy, attacked Cai Qian in the outer waters of Heishui, Guangdong.
 With only three large ships left, Cai Qian's ship fired cannons and guns at the stern of the naval ship.
 Li was shot in the throat and killed.

-In January 1808, Fujian and Zhejiang admirals Wang Delu and Qiu Lianggong nearly destroyed Cheung and Cai fleet near Hong Kong through a battle which lasted one day and night.
-They succeeded in defeating their enemies, causing Qing's navy to begin fearing Cheung and Cai.
+In January 1808, Fujian and Zhejiang admirals Wang Delu and Qiu Lianggong nearly destroyed Cheung and Cai's fleet near Hong Kong in a battle that lasted one day and night.
+They succeeded in defeating their enemies, causing the Qing navy to begin fearing Cheung and Cai.

-In 1809, Wang Delu, this time the Captain General of Fujian Navy, and together with Qiu Lianggong, surrounded Cai Qian and his fleet off the coast of Wenzhou (溫州) in Zhejiang.
-Outnumbered and lacking the strength to escape the encirclement, Cai committed suicide by blowing up his own ship along with his 250 followers, while remaining 4,000 surrendered.
-Legends also had it that he committed suicide by either shooting himself with a golden bullet or jumping into the sea with a golden anchor.
-Rumours claim that Cai had a great treasure which was hidden on Matsu Islands: it had never been found to this day.
+In 1809, Wang Delu (now Captain General of the Fujian Navy) and Qiu Lianggong surrounded Cai Qian and his fleet off the coast of Wenzhou (溫州) in Zhejiang.
+Outnumbered and lacking the strength to escape the encirclement, Cai committed suicide by blowing up his own ship along with his 250 followers.
+His remaining 4,000 troops surrendered.
+Legend also says that he committed suicide by either shooting himself with a golden bullet or jumping into the sea with a golden anchor.
+Rumors claim that Cai had a great treasure that was hidden on the Matsu Islands.
+It has never been found.